 Light sticks are just one application of an important natural phenomenon -- luminescence.
 Generally speaking, luminescence is any emission of light that is not caused by heating.
 Among other things, luminescence is used in televisions, neon lights and glow-in-the-dark stickers.
 It's also the principle that lights up a firefly and makes some rocks glow after dark.

-To find out more about light sticks, luminescence and related topics, check out the links on the next page.
+To find out more about light sticks, luminescence and related topics, check out the links below.

 Related HowStuffWorks Articles